shreyashmyakal/LEMP-Using-Terraform-Ansible-/README.md

 ---

-## 🚀 EC2 Provisioning and LEMP Stack Automation with Terraform + Ansible
+## 🚀 EC2 Provisioning and LEMP Stack Automation with Terraform + Ansible-

+---

 ### 📌 **Project Goal:**

 Provision an EC2 instance using **Terraform**, copy the private IP to an **Ansible inventory file**, and use **Ansible** to install the **LEMP stack (Linux, Nginx, MySQL, PHP)** and copy the **index.html** on it.
-Also  to remote host

 ---